Blog

 If an expired tag does not have any bearing on a car crash claim, why would the insurance company attempt to use it against you?

-No matter what state you are in, insurance companies have an incentive to try to assign partial fault for a crash to the victim.
+No matter what state you are in, insurance companies have the incentive to try to assign partial fault for a crash to the victim.
 This may allow them to deny or devalue a claim.

 If you think you are partially to blame for a crash, you should only discuss this with your attorney.
 The insurance company will try to use this against you.
 However, you can trust that your attorney will explain whether you still have a case.